metauni/metauni.github.io/index.md

 > Yet it is not these gifts, nor the most determined ambition combined with irresistible will-power, that enables one to surmount the “invisible yet formidable boundaries” that encircle our universe.
 Only innocence can surmount them, which mere knowledge doesn’t even take into account, in those moments when we find ourselves able to listen to things, totally and intensely absorbed in child’s play -- Alexander Grothendieck

-If you want to see something *right now* go climb the knot in [The Rising Sea](https://www.roblox.com/games/8165217582/The-Rising-Sea).
 For information about past events and videos see the [events page](http://metauni.org/posts/events/events).
 See a problem?
 [File an issue](https://github.com/metauni/general/issues).
 You might like to review the [Roblox rules](http://metauni.org/posts/rules/rules).
 Submit orders for merch in the `#merch` channel on [Discord](https://discord.gg/9yBaAxPSK8) (thanks Ken!).

 ## metauni Day